 FDA Safety Warning: Textured Breast Implants and Cancer

 ALCL seems to be more common in women with textured breast implants.
-There were 231 reports with information on the implant surface.
-Of these, 203 were textured implants and 28 were smooth.

 According to the FDA:

 Most cases of breast implant-associated ALCL are treated by removal of the implant and the capsule surrounding the implant and some cases have been treated by chemotherapy and radiation.”